-I love working fast and I love getting things done quickly!
-I need fast computers to get things done quickly so I just built a new, fast and pretty cheap workstation.
-I'll use it for the next two years, then move it as a server, and get a faster workstation again.
+I love working fast and getting things done quickly!
+I always need newer and fast computers so I just built a new workstation.
+It's pretty cheap but very fast.
+I'll use it for the next two years, then convert it to a test machine or a storage server, and get a faster workstation again.
 My budget for this build was $2,000 (± $250) but I managed to get a great build for less than $1,500.

 Here's the build that I got:

 - CPU: Intel i7 4790K aka Devil's Canyon.
 4 cores, 8 threads.
 4Ghz.
 Haswell architecture.

 - Memory: Crucial Ballistix Tactical 2x8GB.
 PC3-14900 (1866Mhz).

 - HDD: 2 x Samsung EVO 840 250GB SSD SATA 6Gb/s in RAID1.